 Your lawn is an extension of your property.
-For residential properties – it’s a place to play with your kids, a gathering spot for friends and families, and for commercial properties – it sets the tone for the overall exterior appearance that your customers see when they arrive at your business.
+For commercial properties – it sets the tone for the overall exterior appearance that your customers see when they arrive at your business.

 Our professional fertilization and weed control services keep your lawn looking its best.
 Your time is incredibly valuable, so we offer a convenient solution guaranteed to keep your lawn healthy, green and weed-free all season long.

 Our specially formulated fertilizers and weed control is developed especially for the unique needs of Minnesota lawns.
 Our complete lawn care program is scheduled from early spring through fall.
 And in that process, our courteous and professional team is caring for your property as if it were their own.

 1 – (April 25th – May 15th) – apply a granular fertilizer with pre-emergent to prevent weeds from germinating combined a slow release nitrogen to jumpstart the grass growth and increase the “green up” speed.
 Most pre-emergents must be applied before the soil temperature reaches 50-55 degrees Fahrenheit, but our pre-emergent does not.
 We use a higher quality product that works at any ground temps to stop weed germination.

 2 – (May 1st – June 15th) – apply a liquid fertilizer post-emergent herbicide.
 The fertilizer helps green and thicken the lawn, while the herbicide kills broadleaf weeds such as pesky broadleaf.

 3 – (July 1st – August 15th) – apply a slow release granular fertilizer to help strengthen the root structure of your grass for the hot and humid summer days.
 It also includes micro nutrients slow release nitrogen and potash.
 These nutrients help the roots dive deep for the water they need and keeps your lawn green!